-JOB READINESS SKILLS CERTIFICATE OF COMPLETION
+JOB READINESS SKILLS CERTIFICATE OF COM-PLETION

 This Skills Certificate encompasses a series of specific non-credit courses designed to introduce and train new workers, incumbent workers, and dislocated workers to the realities of the workplace.
-Upon completion of these combined courses, you will receive a Job Readiness Certificate of Completion which will assist you in obtaining employment.
-This certificate is also recognized by the City of Los Angeles and the Los Angeles Chamber of Commerce as a credential
+Upon completion of these combined courses, you will receive Job Readiness Certificate of Completion which will assist you in obtain ing empoyment.
+This certificate is also recognized by the City of Los Angeles Chamber of Commerce as a crendential. transactions in a Retail environment.
+Upon completion of these combined courses, students have the unique opportunity to take the NRF online exam, free of charge.
+Contingent upon a passing score, students will become certified by the NRF in Supervisory and Man agement.
+This certification is nationally recognized and will increase candidates' chances of advancement.

-Courses Class Hours

-• VOCED 238 CE Blueprint for Workplace Success Class Hrs.
-36

-• VOCED 239 CE Blueprint for Customer Service Class Hrs.
-18

-VOCED 230 CE 30 Ways to Shine

-as a New Employee Class Hrs.
-6

-VOCED 236 CE Job Club Class Hrs.
-6
+Discipline Courses Class Courses Number & Title Class Hours VOCED 238 CE Blueprint for Class Hrs.
+36 Workplace Success VOCED 239 CE Blueprint for Customer Service Class Hrs.18 VOCED 230 CE 30 Ways to Shine as a New Employee Class Hrs.
+6 VOCED 236 CE Job Club Class Hrs.
+6 VOC ED 231 CE Building Sales Class Hrs 6 VOC ED 232 CE Closing the Sale Class Hrs 4 VOC ED 233 CE Completing Sales Transactions Class Hrs 5 VOC ED 234 CE Explaining Features and Benefits Class Hrs 7 Total Class Hours 22